Chapter 2: Nonverbal Communication

 -

-Personal Presentation encompasses how we style ourselves—our grooming, hygiene, and general appearance.
+Personal presentation consists of physical characteristics and artifacts.
+It encompasses how we style ourselves—our grooming, hygiene, and general appearance.
 These choices often communicate aspects of our personality, professionalism, or social status.
 For example, a meticulously groomed individual might be perceived as organized and detail-oriented, while a more relaxed presentation could signal an easygoing demeanor.

 -